morethanmaps/morethanmaps.github.io/kalbarri-workshop.md

 Map.addLayer(nmKalbarriSeroja, {}, 'Nearmap post-TC Seroja');
 ```

-You can clearly see the complete damage to some roofs, partial damage to others, while some roofs remain intact.
+Start exploring the imagery on your map - you can clearly see the complete damage to some roofs, partial damage to others, and those that remained intact.
 We're going to try and automatically detect damaged roofs from satellite images.

 <details>
   <summary><b>How do you think the surface reflectance of a roof will change if it has been damaged during Tropical Cyclone Seroja?</b></summary>